NAppazeller/bikesharing/README.md

 *Demographics*

-* Based on the NYC bike share data we observed ridership is largely male and most rides are typically under one hour.
+* Based on the New York City bikeshare data we observed ridership is largely male and most rides are typically under one hour.

 ![](https://github.com/NAppazeller/bikesharing/blob/main/Demo_Gender.jpg)

-We also observed peak ridership for men and women is between the hours of 7-9am and 5-7pm during the weekday.
+* We also observed peak ridership for men and women is between the hours of 7-9am and 5-7pm during the weekday.

 ![](https://github.com/NAppazeller/bikesharing/blob/main/Demo_Gender2.jpg)

-Subscription based rentals verses ad hoc rentals is significantly higher and again is a largely male demographic
+* Subscription based rentals verses ad hoc rentals is significantly higher and again is a largely male demographic.
 ![](https://github.com/NAppazeller/bikesharing/blob/main/Demo_Gender3.jpg)

-The target demongraphic are ridersin their 40s-50s
+* Riders in their 40s-50s are largest age demographic.
 ![](https://github.com/NAppazeller/bikesharing/blob/main/Demo_Age.jpg)

 *Bike Statistics*